 - Stay with the person to provide support when they make contact with the agency.

 - Remember to take care of yourself.
-Helping someone who is suicidal is demanding, draining work.
+Helping someone who is suicidal is emotionally difficult.
 Seek support of friends or professional resources.

 University Counseling Services